(All fields required)

 People of any age can become tolerant to opioid medications.
 They may need more and more to get the same effect, and may have withdrawal if they stop the medicine suddenly (withdrawal can be avoided by following a medication schedule provided by the pain service).
 This is a physical phenomenon that happens to almost everyone, and is different from addiction.

-As a matter of policy, though, we do have patients and parents sign a “controlled substances contract” when these medicines are prescribed through the pain clinic for non-cancer pain.
-We strictly enforce the rules, and problems are rare.
+As a matter of policy, though, we do have patients and parents sign a “controlled substances agreement” when these medicines are prescribed through the pain clinic .
+We strictly enforce the rules, and perform urine drug screening to promote safe use and problems are rare.

 In our pain practice, methadone is a useful medication because it works well for pain, lasts a long time, comes as a liquid (for those who cannot take pills), and has special properties as a pain medicine that other opioids do not.
 It often has fewer side effects for patients who have had problems with other medications.
 We also often use methadone to help prevent withdrawal symptoms in patients who are discontinuing opioid medications after taking them for a long time.